echoedinvoker/nodejs-jonas/4-how-nodejs-works-behind/33-event-loop-in-practice/memo.md

 ![Alt add timeout and nested immediat to nested immediate's callback](pic/bandicam%202022-10-05%2014-55-50-774.jpg)

+- Although this nesting structure is already very complex, just follow the following two points to analyze it.
   - Analyze from outer layer to inner layer one by one.
-- The callback function must be dropped into the queue.
+  - The callback function must follow the following procedure before it is executed:
+    1. wait associated work finish
+    2. put into queue
+    3. wait phase coming

 ![Alt process.nextTick](pic/bandicam%202022-10-05%2015-02-01-121.jpg)